 Margaret Brent Elementary School, 100 East 26th St., Baltimore, Maryland, July 2009.
 Photo by Diane F. Evartt.

-In 2015, six Maryland public schools were selected as National Blue Ribbon Schools; and two others, as well as the Howard County School System, were named National Green Ribbon Schools.
-In 2014, Maryland was awarded a federal grant that gives $15 million annually to improve access to quality pre-kindergarten programs.
-The grant extends through FY2019.
+In 2020, six Maryland public schools were selected as National Blue Ribbon Schools.
+In 2019, two Maryland schools were awarded the U.S. Department of Education Green Ribbon.
+Moreover, in 2014, Maryland was awarded a federal grant that gives $15 million annually to improve access to quality pre-kindergarten programs.

 Annapolis Elementary School, 180 Green St., Annapolis, Maryland, November 2011.
 Photo by Diane F. Evartt.

-Maryland students ranked first in the nation on Advanced Placement (AP) Exams from 2008 to 2015, and second in 2016 and 2017, fourth in 2018, and fifth in 2019.
-The standard is based on the percentage of students taking the AP exam, as well as the percentage of those students who scored a 3 or higher, out of 5.
-In Maryland, some 30.4% of the 2016 graduating class took and passed at least one content exam.
-This is compared to the nationwide average of 21.9%.
+Maryland students ranked first in the nation on Advanced Placement (AP) Exams from 2008 to 2015, second in 2016 and 2017, fourth in 2018, and fifth in 2019.
+The standard is based on the percentage of students taking the Advanced Placement exam, as well as the percentage of those students who scored a 3 or higher, out of 5.
+In Maryland, some 31.5% of the 2019 graduating class took and passed at least one content exam, compared to the nationwide average of 23.9%.

-Severna Park Elementary School, 6 Riggs Ave., Severna Park, Maryland, September 2009.
+Severna Park Elementary School, 6 Riggs Ave., Severna Park (Anne Arundel County), Maryland, September 2009.
 Photo by Diane F. Evartt.

 In Maryland, public education is a responsibility shared by State, county and Baltimore City government.
 The State Board of Education sets educational standards, certifies teachers, partially funds school construction and instruction, and monitors school performance.
 The Board also oversees the State Department of Education.
-County boards of education are significant for public schools, because they often set additional requirements, develop new programs, and provide substantial local funding.
+At the same time, county boards of education are significant for public schools, because they often set additional requirements, develop new programs, and provide substantial local funding.